archerysec/archerysec/README.md

 * Perform Web and Network vulnerability Scanning using opensource tools.
 * Perform authenticated web scanning.
 * Perform scanning using selenium.
+* Manage scans and vulnerabilities.
+* Add and remove vulnerabilities.

 ## Note
 Currently project is in developement phase and still lot of work going on.